CJay-Cipher/One-Campus_Python-project/README.md

-This is my python project from OneCampus Academy
+This is my python project at OneCampus Academy